 TGbf editor: Modify the Figure 9-110a TDD Beamforming Information field format and the relevant paragraph as follows:

+Figure 9-110a—TDD Beamforming Information field format (#649, #109, #417)

 The Num of PPDUs in Instance field indicates the number of DMG Multistatic Sensing PPDUs present in the DMG sensing instance.
+The Num of PPDUs in Instance field is reserved when the Sensing Type is set to the Coordinated Monostatic.

 The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit